wellcomecollection/docs/rfcs/027-relation-embedder/README.md

 There are a few issues to bear in mind when considering how a shared solution would work:

-* Whilst stage 1 (currently the matcher) could potentially also involve analysis of archive relations, it is important as stated above that the denormalisation in the enricher takes place on a merged works to ensure data consistency.
-This indicates the merger and enricher stages being separate and accessing works from two separate works stores (unmerged and merged).
+* Whilst stage 1 (currently the matcher) could potentially also involve analysis of archive relations, it is important as stated above that the denormalisation in the relation embedder takes place on a merged works to ensure data consistency.
+This indicates the merger and relation embedder stages being separate and accessing works from two separate works stores (unmerged and merged).

 * The matcher currently uses a custom DynamoDB graph implementation which was built specifically for the purpose.
 This was never meant to be a general solution and a rewrite would likely need to be involved in the building of some common system.

-* The graph element of both the matcher and relations work are relatively similar, but the denormalisation stages (the enricher and the merger) have less parallels.
-For example, the input to the merger is currently a group of work IDs to be merged with the stage having no knowledge of the graph representation, unlike the enricher which is likely to receive single works and needs access to the graph.
+* The graph element of both the matcher and relations work are relatively similar, but the denormalisation stages (the relation embedder and the merger) have fewer parallels.
+For example, the input to the merger is currently a group of work IDs to be merged with the stage having no knowledge of the graph representation, unlike the relation embedder which is likely to receive single works and needs access to the graph.

 Besides from the use of graphs and similarities to the matcher and merger, another aspect worth mentioning is the fact that we will need another store for denormalised works in addition to a store for merged works.
 Having two Elasticsearch indices coupled to corresponding ingestors is a possible solution (one for the current index of merged works and adding an additional one for denormalised works).
 There have been some previous discussions about replacing the recorder VHS with an Elasticsearch index, so it might be a worthwhile time to consider how this would work in this context, as here we would introducing an Elasticsearch index which was not the sink of the pipeline but used as an intermediate store.